 A Compliant Salesforce Cloud in Russia

 If your company or organization is looking to expand into Russia, you likely have heard about the local data protection mandates and are worried about how to comply with them.
 You need to know that you can continue using your Salesforce instance with no change for Russia if you have a proper solution.
-With the InCountry for Yandex.Cloud platform, you have access to a solution that will store the information of Russian citizens within the country thanks to a Russian cloud service provider, fulfilling any legal obligation your organization has to Russia’s data protection regulations.
+With the InCountry platform on Yandex.Cloud premises, you have access to a solution that will store the information of Russian citizens within the country thanks to a Russian cloud service provider, fulfilling any legal obligation your organization has to Russia’s data protection regulations.

 The platform is not a plugin, but rather a background software available on the Salesforce AppExchange for this very reason.
 You will barely notice its operations, but thanks to it, you will manage Russian data security laws in Salesforce and open up a whole new market for selling.
 The InCountry on Yandex.Cloud platform’s abilities and ease in setting up make it the ideal choice for gaining compliance and managing your Salesforce cloud in Russia.